IBM-Cloud/terraform-provider-ibm/website/docs/r/cm_catalog.html.markdown

 - `label` - (Required, Forces new resource, String) The display name in the requested language.
 - `short_description` - (Optional, Forces new resource, String) The short description in the requested language.
+- `kind` - (Optional, Forces new resource, Defaults to offering, String) The kind of the catalog, offering or vpe.

 ## Attribute reference